-Although there are numerous visual aids that the modern ESL teacher can use in the classroom (Smart Whiteboards, overhead projectors, PowerPoint presentations, etc.), the board is still an effective and valuable teaching tool that can be used in many different ways at different stages in a lesson.
+Although there are numerous visual aids that the modern ESL teacher can use in the classroom, including Smart Whiteboards, overhead projectors, PowerPoint presentations, and Chromecast, the board is still an effective and valuable teaching tool that can be used in many different ways at different stages in a lesson.

 Even in classes where the teacher uses a PowerPoint presentation or any other type of technology, there could be a need for jotting down some words on the spot to show spelling or pronunciation, or simply for underlining some key concepts on the board.